 5.2.5.3.
 The activated system shall avoid a collision with an unobstructed crossing pedestrian in front of the vehicle.

-,
+Alternative (OICA)

+[The activated system shall avoid a collision with an unobstructed crossing pedestrian in front of the vehicle up to the maximum operational speed of the system for crossing scenarios as specified [in para.
+Xx] of Regulation No. 152.
+For any other crossing scenario, the system shall mitigate the risk at least to the extent that a human driver would be capable of.]

+Alternative (Japan)

+[The activated system shall detect the risk of an imminent collision with an unobstructed crossing adult pedestrian in front of the vehicle and avoid a collision.
+This shall be tested according to the test procedure in UN Regulation No. 152.]

 5.2.5.4.
 It is recognised that the fulfilment of the requirement in paragraph 5.2.5. may not be fully achieved in other conditions than those described above.
 However, the system shall not deactivate or unreasonably switch the control strategy in these other conditions.
 This shall be demonstrated in accordance with Annex 4 of this Regulation.